MWI Financial Assistance

 Jerald Brown Welding Scholarship

-Residents of Cass County with a GPA of 2.0 to 4.0 can apply for this $500 scholarship.
+Available to residents of Cass County with a GPA of 2.0 to 4.0 can apply for this $500 scholarship.
 All application materials must be e-mailed or postmarked by April 1, 2021.
-Click here to learn more.

 Mike Rowe Works Scholarship